Diana-Kabbani/Python-Numpy-Project/README.md

 2. *Tasks and responsibilities*
     1. The data set: loan-data.csv is a sample of a larger dataset that belongs to an affiliate bank based in the US.
 All the values are in dollars and we need to provide their **euro equivalent**
     2. **Every categorical variable** must be quantified : we need to change every text columns into numbers based on the information it contains.
 For some colums, like the issue_date column, it's quite straightforward, while for others it is not.
 For these columns, we only care whether it provided positive or negative connotations (dummy variable that hold the value of 0 or 1).
+        1. Loan Status :  Regressions that determine the probability of default only care if the candidate is in a stable financian condition.
+Therefere, the "Loan" column should contain a simply dummy indicator of whether the applicant is in a good (not defaulted) or bad  (defaulted) economic state
+        2. Verification status: Same logic of good and bad verification status (separate each unique value into these 2 categories)
+        3. State address: Since there are a lot of different categories,  we will group them based on a comman characteristic: their location (West, south, midwest, east: https://www2.census.gov/geo/pdfs/maps-data/maps/reference/us_regdiv.pdf), and give numeric value to each group.
-    3. **Missing information suggest the worst case scenario** : there are lower chances of getting a loan of the person did not provie all the information.
+    4. **Missing information suggest the worst case scenario** : there are lower chances of getting a loan of the person did not provie all the information.
 If the information is not available, we will thus assume the worst.
 The team is providing us with **casting directions for each variable** in the dataset (min, max or some other value) when taking care of the missing data.
-        1. Regressions that determine the probability of default only care if the candidate is in a stable financian condition.
-Therefere, the "Loan" column should contain a simply dummy indicator of whether the applicant is in a good (not defaulted) or bad  (defaulted) economic state
 3. *Examine the dataset*
     1. Each row consists of information for the account of a loan candidate's application.
 Row= accounts, condidates, applications.
     2. Each columns is a variable.